 2. The user opens the Kanbanize app on their phone and goes to Menu > One-time Password:

 3. Enters the current One-time Password in the web form:

 It’s important to note that the setup screen appears only the first time after 2FA has been enabled.
 Once the setup is complete, you won’t be able to see your secret key again.
 So, if you want to use 2FA on more than one device, you should save your secret key on all of them before completing the setup.
 If at a later point you need to re-setup your 2FA, you should ask the Kanbanize Account Owner to reset your 2FA key:

 1. Open the Administration panel and click the three dots to open the User Menu.

 2. Click “Reset 2FA key” (Note: this button will appear only if the user has already completed the setup of a 2FA key):

 Now, what if you don’t have an iOS or Android device!?
 Don’t worry – we have a solution for you, too!
-Our implementation of 2FA is completely compatible with Google Authenticator and the numerous third-party compatible implementations that cover Blackberry, Windows Phone, and lots of other operating systems.
+Our implementation of 2FA is completely compatible with Google Authenticator and the numerous third-party compatible implementations that cover Blackberry, Windows Phone, and many other operating systems.

 Ask your Kanbanize Account Owner to reset your 2FA key.

 If nothing of the above helps or you have another problem, contact our support team, and we’ll help you solve the issue.

 Also, one technical thing worth noting: once 2FA is enabled for a particular user, it will affect not only the web login process but also our REST API.
 Generally, you use the API in two ways: